csc301-winter-2020/team-project-15-kingsway_college_school/deliverable-1/planning.md

    >_Acceptance Criteria_
    >* Students can favourite posts made by other students
    >* Students can view favorited posts separate from other posts
+   >* Students favourited posts are not visible to other students

 4) As a teacher, I want to be able to instruct my students to share posts about their learning in order to facilitate visible learning.